ndemarch/sample-ML-projects/CNN_and_transfer/README.md

 Sample problem in compute vision.

 Kaggle competition dataset.
-The winner of this project reach accuracy on test data ~ 90%, here I manage an accuracy closer to 92% with custom neural network and ~99% using transfer learning.
+The winner of this project obtained an accuracy on the validation data of ~ 90%, here I manage an accuracy closer to 92% with custom neural network and ~99% using transfer learning.